YottaDB/YDBDoc/AdminOpsGuide/monitoring.rst

 Managing Core Dumps
 -----------------------------------

-When an out-of-design situation or a fatal error causes a YottaDB process to terminate abnormally, YottaDB attempts to create a GTM_FATAL_ERROR.ZSHOW_DMP_*.txt file containing a dump of the M execution context.
+When an out-of-design situation or a fatal error causes a YottaDB process to terminate abnormally, YottaDB attempts to create a YDB_FATAL_ERROR.ZSHOW_DMP_*.txt file containing a dump of the M execution context.
 On encountering an unexpected process termination, YottaDB instructs the operating system to generate a core dump on its behalf at the location determined from the core generation settings of the operating system.
-GTM_FATAL_ERROR*.txt and core dump files may help YottaDB developers diagnose and debug the condition which resulted in an unexpected process termination, and help you get back up and running quickly from an application disruption.
+YDB_FATAL_ERROR*.txt and core dump files may help YottaDB developers diagnose and debug the condition which resulted in an unexpected process termination, and help you get back up and running quickly from an application disruption.
 In addition to containing information having diagnostic value, a core dump file may also contain non-public information (NPI) such as passwords, local variables and global variables that may hold sensitive customer data, and so on.
-If you are an organization dealing with non-public information, you should take additional care about managing and sharing GTM_FATAL_ERROR.ZSHOW_DMP_*.txt and core dump files.
+If you are an organization dealing with non-public information, you should take additional care about managing and sharing YDB_FATAL_ERROR.ZSHOW_DMP_*.txt and core dump files.

 As core dump files may contain non-public information, you might choose to disable core dump generation.
 In the absence of a core dump file, you may be asked to provide detailed information about your hardware, YottaDB version, application state, system state, and possibly a reproducible scenario of the unexpected process termination.
 Note that unexpected process terminations are not always reproducible.
 You are likely to spend a lot more time in providing post-mortem information during a YottaDB support engagement than what you'd spend when a core dump file is available.